 Danum is home to an astonishing variety of plants and wildlife; including more than 340 species of birds, 124 species of mammals, 72 species of reptiles and 56 species of amphibians.
 Rare and endangered species such as the Sumatran rhino, banteng (a species of wild cattle), Borneo Pygmy elephant, clouded leopard, orang-utan and proboscis monkey are found at Danum Valley.
 The flora is a rich as the fauna with over 200 species of plants found per hectare.
-In 2016 researchers discovered the tallest tropical tree in the world when they found a rainforest giant measuring 94.1 metres at Danum Valley.
+In 2016 researchers discovered the tallest tropical tree in the world when they found a rainforest giant measuring 94.1 metres.

 A wide range of activities is available at Danum.
 Forest trails, a canopy walk, observation towers and night safaris allow visitors to experience the rainforest and provide good opportunities for wildlife watching.
 There are some great jungle treks ranging from shorter walks to full day hikes.
 The local guides stationed at Danum are good at spotting wildlife and very knowledgeable about the rainforest.